 In particular, the Distributed Tracking Client service, which is set to run by default in Windows, keeps two file handles open for each volume.
 If the volume houses a SIOS DataKeeper target, the SIOS DataKeeper driver cannot lock the volume.
 You must therefore stop the Distributed Tracking Client service and set its startup policy to Manual.

-9.5.6.2.2.
-Antivirus Software Exclusion List for LifeKeeper and DataKeeper for Windows
+6.5.6.2.2.
+Antivirus Software, Malware, etc. Exclusions for LifeKeeper and DataKeeper for Windows